Linuxfabrik/monitoring-plugins/README.md

 Simply download the latest zip file containing all plugins from https://download.linuxfabrik.ch/monitoring-plugins/windows/latest.zip and overwrite your installation directory.

+### Microsoft Windows Defender

+Depending on your signature versions or the healthiness of your signature cache, the Microsoft Windows Defender might classify a check as malicious (for example our `service.exe`).
+Please follow the steps below to clear cached detections and obtain the latest malware definitions.

+1. Open command prompt as administrator and change directory to `c:\program files\windows defender`
+2. Run `MpCmdRun.exe -removedefinitions -dynamicsignatures`
+3. Run `MpCmdRun.exe -SignatureUpdate`

 ## Check Plugin Poster